How to select instant3Dhub-Geometry with LineTraces#

 In this guide we will implement a C++ function that selects instant3Dhub geometry by tracing a ray against the world and then analyzing the hit result.

-We assume there is an HubConnector that is already connected to an instant3Dhub session.
+We assume there is an HubConnector that is already connected to a 3D space.
 Additionally, a start point (FVector RayStart) and end point (FVector RayEnd) of a ray is given that is used for the LineTrace.

 Below is a function scaffold that will be filled with logic in the following steps: